top of page

 Indecent Proposal by Jack Engelhard

-Dirty Deed Done Not So Dirt Cheap, better known as Indecent Proposal has a bit more going on under the hood than than you’d expect.
+Dirty Deed Done For Not So Dirt Cheap, better known as Indecent Proposal has a bit more going on under the hood than than you’d expect.
 It’s a bit hard not to suspect dreck with its high-concept, schlocky premise and its simple, clunky, and at times, laughably shallow prose (“when came the big bang she yelped the big yelp”).

 A relatively simple question drives the story: what would you do for money?
 Is there something you hold so dear as to not offer for money?
 For some, it’s a question that doesn’t require 300 admittedly short pages of pondering to answer.
 For those people, the answer is either a resounding “yes” or “no.” I won’t bore and horrify you with the nitty-gritty details of my nonexistent love life nor dreary sex life, but, I’m someone who believes in a thing called love and who puts assigns a lot of mysticism to matrimony, yet can separate sex from all of it.
 It can feel good, great even, but can be ultimately unfulfilling — an example of momentary bliss.
 I’m someone who distinguishes “making love” from “fucking.”
 Essentially, assuming my partner shared the same values if I was met with this indecent proposition, I’d get to have my cake and eat it too.
 Sex would be had and money would be in the bag without a novella worth of psychological drama.